-This guide was written for Upcycle My Stuff by Gilly Jakeway from My Green Simple Living
+This guide about how to use plastic carrier bags to knit a dish scrubber out of plastic yarn was written for Upcycle My Stuff by Gilly Jakeway from My Green Simple Living

 Reducing and reusing is a better alternative to recycling, in so many ways.
 The energy, resources, man power and the pollution and contamination it can cause, are all reasons to cut down our consumption of packaging and overall waste.